renatosugimoto/renatosugimoto.github.io/_posts/2021-05-06-why-I-chose-Jekyll-for-my-personal-site.md

 When I first came up with the idea of creating a blog, Medium seemed the right choice.
 Popular platform, no concerns about hosting or configuration.
 I could just start writing.

-But I stopped for a moment, and decided to do a little research on Medium.
+But I stopped for a moment and decided to do a little research on Medium.
 And I found some concerns about the paywall, user tracking, and other issues.
 This already made me rethink the idea.

-Then, I also found this article called [Medium Was Never Meant to Be a Part of the Developer Ecosystem](https://dev.to/devteam/medium-was-never-meant-to-be-a-part-of-the-developer-ecosystem-25a0), and it made me see how all the Medium restrictions and policies actually makes it harder for us developers to find the information we need.
+Then, I also found this article called [Medium Was Never Meant to Be a Part of the Developer Ecosystem](https://dev.to/devteam/medium-was-never-meant-to-be-a-part-of-the-developer-ecosystem-25a0), and it made me see how all the Medium restrictions and policies actually make it harder for us developers to find the information we need.

 After that, I gave up on Medium.
 # OK, Medium is not fit for Developers.
 But what about the other platforms?